Can you dig it?

 - Play results in an increase in self motivation and in turn, creates a lifelong learner!

 The world is a fascinating place.
 Mindful learning increases mental flexibility, self reliance, and personal growth.
-Modeling and gently guiding children to mindful learning helps develop these skills.
+Modeling and guiding children to mindful learning helps.

 AND THE BIG QUESTION…